3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

 6. Running the application
 --------------------------

+For running the @name@ use one of the following two options:

+a) Recommended:
-For running the @name@ use the provided starter scripts.
-The starter scripts can be found in the "bin" folder of the installation folder.
-During setup you can choose to additionally create shortcuts for the starter scripts on your desktop and in the start menu of your preferred OS.
+   Use the start scripts to launch the application.
+The start scripts are located in the "bin" folder of the installation directory.
+   During setup you can additionally choose to create shortcuts for the start scripts on your desktop and in the start menu of your preferred OS.

-Depending on the platform, please run one the following starter scripts:
+   Please execute the start script suitable for your platform:
    - @appName@.bat   (Microsoft Windows family)
-- @appName@        (UNIX/Linux family)
+   - @appName@       (UNIX/Linux family, macOS)

-On most platforms, double-clicking the starter script or its shortcut runs the @name@.
+   On most platforms, double-clicking the start script or its shortcut runs the @name@.

    PLEASE NOTE:
-The starter scripts set the initial heap size of the Java Virtual Machine (JVM) to 1GB using the -Xms parameter of the JVM.
+   The start scripts set the initial heap size of the Java Virtual Machine (JVM) to 1GB using the -Xms parameter of the JVM.
 This value has been chosen to be reasonable for most platforms.
-Please edit the starter scripts in case you need to adapt these default values (e.g., in order to increase the available main memory).
+Please edit the start scripts in case you need to adapt these default values (e.g., in order to increase the available main memory).

-For some UNIX/Linux distributions, you will have to run the starter script from within a shell environment.
-Please open your favorite shell and first check whether execution rights are correctly set for the starter script.
+   For some UNIX/Linux distributions, you will have to run the start script from within a shell environment.
+Please open your favorite shell and first check whether execution rights are correctly set for the start script.

-Change to the "bin" folder and enter the following to make the starter script executable for the owner of the file:
+   Change to the "bin" folder and enter the following to make the start script executable for the owner of the file:

        chmod u+x @appName@

-Afterwards, simply run the starter script by the following command:
+   Afterwards, simply run the start script by the following command:

        ./@appName@

+b) Alternatively, you can directly run the @jar@ from within a shell environment without using the start scripts.
+The runnable JAR archive is located in the "lib" subfolder of the installation folder.

+   Open a shell, change to the installation folder and type the following:

+       java -jar lib/@jar@ [-options]

+   Make sure to define reasonable values for the available main memory.
+   Otherwise you might quickly run into main memory issues due to restrictive JVM default values.

+   This is also the recommended way to run the program in CLI mode without a graphical user interface.
+Simply add the "-shell" program argument to the above shell command:

+       java -jar lib/@jar@ -shell [-options]

+   Type "java -jar lib/@jar@" -help' to get a list of the available program arguments.

 7. Cooperation partners and supporters
 --------------------------------------

 The @name@ v@version@ has been developed by